succinctlabs/sp1/book/getting-started/install.md

 This will install two things:

 1. The `succinct` Rust toolchain which has support for the `riscv32im-succinct-zkvm-elf` compilation target.
-2. `cargo prove` CLI tool that will let you compile provable programs and then prove their correctness.
+2. `cargo prove` CLI tool that provides convenient commands for compiling SP1 programs and other helper functionality.

 You can verify the installation of the CLI by running `cargo prove --version`: